YibaiMeng/libpkuipgw/README.md

 # libpkuipgw
 A library for accessing the Internet through Peking University's Internet service.

+I have graduated, so I am unable to do testing and respond to potential API changes.

 ## Overview
 All users of Peking University's Internet service need to authenticate when attempting to access out of campus resources.
 The user can either visit the website `its.pku.edu.cn` or use a variety of official clients.